 It is best to store the whole unit and not to split units into separate bags.
 This increases the risk of contamination, bears the risk of unnecessary transportation and decreases the cell count available for transplant thus ½ + ½ ≠ 2.
 Further comment by Dr Pablo Rubenstein who pioneered the cryopreservation of cord blood stem cells: “Given that the cell dose is an important predictor of successful transplant outcomes, such ‘split CB units’ might place their potential recipients at a disadvantage and their application, therefore, unlikely, unless successful stem cell expansion becomes practical in this setting.”1 Reference 1.
 Rubinstein, P. (2009) Cord blood banking for clinical transplantation.
 Bone Marrow Transplantation.
 44. pp. 635-642

 As this is a private bank and we store for your family only, we do not carry out HLA-typing on the stem cells and therefore we will never know if they are a match for anyone else.
-Additionally, we comply with the Human Tissue Act and therefore we cannot ever use your stem cells for research without your prior written consent.
+Additionally, we comply with the Human Tissue Act and therefore are not permitted to use your stem cells for research without your prior written consent.

 Once the cord blood and tissue are collected, the cells start deteriorating, so it is imperative to get this to the laboratory as soon as possible.
 Local storage ensures less transport risk (courier delays, customs clearance, weather disruption, extreme changes in temperature) so that the cells can arrive as soon as possible at the laboratory with least risk of being compromised for processing.

 You will need to liaise with your medical practitioner, who will contact us and inform us that the stem cells are required for transplant, indicating the date, time and place.
-Next Biosciences will only release the stem cells upon written approval by the mother and treating doctor.
+Netcells will only release the stem cells upon written approval by the mother and treating doctor.